anselbrandt/raspbian-lite-install-guide/install-node.md

 ## Installing Node with NVM on Raspberry Pi

-## *** Node.js must be installed manually on Pi Zero/Pi Zero W and earlier Rapsberry Pis
+## *** Node.js must be installed manually on Pi Zero/Pi Zero W and Rapsberry Pis earlier than 3b

 Many Node packages for Raspberry Pi hardware, such as [`nodeimu`](https://www.npmjs.com/package/nodeimu) have not been updated to work with the most recent versions of Node, so being able to easily switch between versions with NVM is helpful.